Prick Up Your Ears: Plot

 Islington, 9 August 1967.
 Literary agent Peggy Ramsay knocks on the door of playwright Joe Orton and his lover Kenneth Halliwell, but nobody opens.
 She calls the police.
 They find the corpses of the two men.
-A decade later theatre critic John Lahr visits Peggy Ramsey because he wants to write Orton's biography.
+A decade later theatre critic John Lahr visits Peggy Ramsay because he wants to write Orton's biography.
 They find Orton's diaries, and Peggy tells Lahr about Orton's life.

 Orton and Halliwell's relationship began at the Royal Academy of Dramatic Arts.
 Orton started out as the uneducated youth to Halliwell's older faux-sophisticate.
 As the relationship progressed, however, Orton grew increasingly confident in his talent while Halliwell's writing stagnated.
-They fell into a parody of a traditional married couple, with Orton as the "husband" and Halliwell as the long-suffering and increasingly-ignored "wife" (a situation exacerbated at a time when being a sexually-active homosexual was illegal).
+They fell into a parody of a traditional married couple, with Orton as the "husband" and Halliwell as the long-suffering and increasingly-ignored "wife" (a situation exacerbated at a time when being a sexually active homosexual was illegal).
 Orton was commissioned to write a screenplay for the Beatles.
 Halliwell got carried away in preparing for a meeting with the "Fab Four", but Orton was taken away for a meeting on his own.
 Finally, in August 1967, a despondent Halliwell kills Orton and commits suicide.